magento/knowledge-base/src/troubleshooting/general/troubleshoot-performance-using-new-relic-on-magento-commerce.md

 <li>On the APM page, go to Monitoring > Databases.</li>
 <li>Sort by Most time-consuming.</li>
 <li>Review TOP queries.
 Note: <code>UPDATE</code> or <code>INSERT</code>queries are the most CPU-consuming queries.</li>
-<li>Switch to Throughput from Sort By selector and look for processes that have caused the database throughput to drop down.</li>
+<li>Switch to Throughput from Sort By selector and look for processes that have caused the database throughput to drop-down.</li>
 <li>If you need to investigate further, consider examining third-party services.</li>
 </ol>
 <p>Third-party services:</p>